Currently available for £599.00 from Sweatband.com

 It’s clear that with the LunaRun, Viavito has created a treadmill that is simply better than existing models on the market.
 Even if this treadmill didn’t have the ingenious fold flat feature, it’d still give most of its competition a serious run for their money.
 Taking into account the fold-flat feature as well, the LunaRun is in a league of its own!

-With the LunaRun, Viavito have proven they know what they're doing when it comes to making fitness machines.
-Even if this treadmill didn't have the ingenious fold flat feature, it'd still give most of its competition a serious run for their money.
-Taking into account the fold-flat feature as well, makes this perfect for those with limited space, the LunaRun is right up there with the best.
-It gets a definite yes from us!
+With the LunaRun, Viavito has proven they know what they're doing when it comes to making fitness machines.
+Even if this treadmill didn't have the ingenious fold-flat feature, it'd still give most of its competition a serious run for their money.
+Taking into account the fold-flat feature as well, the LunaRun is right up there with the very best of compact treadmills.
+As such, it gets a definite yes from us!

 Viavito LunaRun Fold Flat Specifications